Brad Buser on Tribal Religion, Contextualization, and Disciple-Making

 Alex Kocman & Scott Dunford

-Alex Kocman is the Director of Advancement and Communications for ABWE.
+Alex Kocman is the Director of Communications and Engagement for ABWE.
 He serves as general editor for Message Magazine and co-hosts The Missions Podcast.
-After earning his M.A. in Communication and B.S. in Biblical Studies, he served as an online apologetics instructor with Liberty University and a youth pastor in Pennsylvania, where he now resides with his wife and three children.
-He was also Director of Long-Term Mobilization for ABWE from 2016-2020.Read his blog or follow him on Twitter.
+After earning his M.A. in Communication and B.S. in Biblical Studies, he served as an online apologetics instructor with Liberty University and a youth pastor in Pennsylvania, where he now resides with his wife and four children.
+Read his blog or follow him on X/Twitter.

-Scott Dunford is the West Coast Mobilizer for ABWE and lead church planter for Redeemer Church in Fremont, California.
+Scott Dunford is the pastor of Western Hills Church in San Mateo, Calif.
 Previously, Scott served as Vice President of Mobilization and Communications for ABWE and as a missionary in East Asia.
 Scott graduated from Northland International University (B.A. in Pastoral Studies), earned his M.A. in biblical studies from Central Baptist Theological Seminary, his M.B.A. from Cornerstone University, and is currently enrolled in Midwestern Baptist Theological Seminary’s D.Min. program with an emphasis on missions.